Review/Issue Date: April 22, 2018

 The Committee shall report regularly to the Board of Directors as to its activities.

 1. The Compensation Committee shall review annually and, except as provided below, approve the structure of the compensation program for the Chief Executive Officer and the Senior Executives.
 In establishing such compensation program, the Committee shall consider such factors as it considers relevant, such as the balance between fixed compensation, short-term incentives and long-term incentives, goals and objectives which are sought to be achieved, compensation practices at comparable companies or within the Company’s industry, or changes in compensation practices broadly, at comparable companies or in the Company’s industry.
-Any material change in the overall structure of the compensation program for the Chief Executive Officer or the Senior Executives, such as the introduction of new incentive programs or plans, or a significant realignment of the allocation of the components of the compensation program among fixed compensation, short-term incentives and long-term, shall be approved by a majority of the independent members of the Board.
+The Committee’s annual review shall include the consideration of any risks created by the compensation program’s elements, as well as any mitigating factors related to those risks.

 2. Within the context of the approved compensation program for the Chief Executive Officer and Senior Executives, the Committee shall review annually and approve the annual base salaries and annual incentive opportunities (including both cash-based and equity-based grants and awards under annual and long-term plans or programs) of the Chief Executive Officer and the Senior Executives.
 In determining the compensation packages for such executive officers, the Committee shall consider such factors as it considers relevant, such as corporate performance, stock price performance, total returns to stockholders, industry conditions, recommendations of management and compensation awarded to executives at other companies.

-3. From time to time the Committee may develop, and recommend to the independent members of the Board the approval of, any of the following that affect the Chief Executive Officer or any of the Senior Executives: (a) new long and short-term incentive plans and programs, including both cash-based and equity-based plans and programs; (b) any employment agreements and severance arrangements; (c) any change-in-control agreements and change-in-control provisions affecting any elements of compensation and benefits; or (d) any deferred compensation plan or special retirement plan or benefit or any special perquisite that would individually, or in the aggregate with other perquisites received by such executive, be required to be reported in the Company’s annual proxy statement.
+3. From time to time the Committee may develop and approve any of the following that affect the Chief Executive Officer or any of the Senior Executives: (a) new long and short-term incentive plans and programs, including both cash-based and equity-based plans and programs; (b) any employment agreements and severance arrangements; (c) any change-in-control agreements and change-in-control provisions affecting any elements of compensation and benefits; or (d) any deferred compensation plan or special retirement plan or benefit or any special perquisite that would individually, or in the aggregate with other perquisites received by such executive, be required to be reported in the Company’s annual proxy statement.
+Any material change in the overall structure of the compensation program for the Chief Executive Officer or the Senior Executives, such as the introduction of new incentive programs or plans, or a significant realignment of the allocation of the components of the compensation program among fixed compensation, short-term incentives and long-term, shall be approved by a majority of the independent members of the Board.
+In addition to the foregoing and not in limitation thereof, the Committee shall, in the case of the Chief Executive Officer and, in the case of any of the Senior Executives, may submit any of the itemized matters for approval by the independent directors.

 5. The Committee shall have the sole authority to retain or obtain the advice of a compensation consultant, independent legal counsel or other adviser to be used to assist it in the evaluation of the Chief Executive Officer or Senior Executive compensation and have sole authority to approve the fees and other retention terms of any consultant, counsel or adviser.
 The Committee shall be directly responsible for the appointment, compensation and oversight of the work of any compensation consultant, independent legal counsel or other adviser retained by the Committee.
 The Committee may select a compensation consultant, legal counsel or other adviser to the Committee only after taking into consideration all factors relevant to that person's independence from the Company’s management, including the factors set forth in Section 303A.05(c)(iv) of the New York Stock Exchange Listed Company Manual.
 The Company must provide for appropriate funding, as determined by the Committee, for payment of reasonable compensation to any compensation consultant, independent legal counsel or any other adviser retained by the Committee.